marknelsonengineer/empire/CONTRIBUTE.md

 ## Handling errors & warnings in a testing framework
-- Memscan does not have a dedicated logger.
+- Empire has a dedicated logger.
 - Messages and exceptions should be pre-pended with getProgramName and sent to `stderr`.
 - Instrument programs to make them easily to test.
 This is easier with C++